Severance Agreement Review and Negotiation

 My employer didn’t offer me a severance package when I was fired.
 What now?

 The reality is most employers don’t offer severance packages or severance pay when they fire an employee.
-Kentucky law doesn’t require employers to offer severance pay, and most employers will go to great links to avoid paying a fired employee anything — this is where the attorneys at Abney Law come in.
+Kentucky law doesn’t require employers to offer severance pay, and most employers will go to great lengths to avoid paying a fired employee anything — this is where the attorneys at Abney Law come in.
 We negotiate Severance Packages starting from scratch for many clients every year.
 The key to negotiating severance is finding subtle points of leverage against the employer and using them.
 That leverage may come in the form of how you were terminated — for example, was the termination discriminatory, was it retaliatory, or were you fired after being denied some statutory right like medical leave under the FMLA.
 The leverage can also come from how you were treated during your employment — were you illegally harassed, were you denied overtime, or were you being forced to work in unsafe conditions.
 Our attorneys are highly experienced in finding these leverage points and using them to get you the severance package you deserve.

 Negotiating Severance – What should I ask for?